ibm-cloud-docs/containers/cs_network_policy.md

 |--- |--- |
 |`kubernetes-dashboard`|Provided in the `kube-system` namespace: Blocks all pods from accessing the Kubernetes Dashboard.
 This policy does not impact accessing the dashboard from the {{site.data.keyword.cloud_notm}} console or by using `kubectl proxy`.
 If a pod requires access to the dashboard, deploy the pod in a namespace that has the `kubernetes-dashboard-policy: allow` label.|
 {: caption="Default Kubernetes policies for each cluster"}
+{: summary="The first row in the table spans both columns.
+Read the rest of the rows from left to right, with the Kubernetes policy in column one and the description in column two."}

 <br />